Job Creator Bills Help California Economy Grow

 • Reducing regulatory and litigation costs of operating a business—especially when hiring and keeping employees.

 • Reducing the cost and improving the certainty and stability of investing in new or expanded plants, equipment and technology.

 • Investing in public and private works that are the backbone for economic growth.

 • Ensuring the availability of high-quality skilled employees.

 Signed into Law

-- Creating a predictable and easy-to-track schedule for implementation of new regulations.
+• Creating a predictable and easy-to-track schedule for implementing new regulations.

 Removing unnecessary regulatory hurdles makes it easier for California employers to create the jobs needed to maintain the state’s economic recovery.

 Updates on the job creator bills appear at calchamber.com/jobcreators.